 Thinking of taking a safari in Africa?
 Check out Churchill Safaris who we used for our own private tour of Uganda.
-Or, if you're looking to head out with a group to save a bit of cash, check out Intrepid Travel or G Adventures!
+Or, if you're looking to head out with a group to save a bit of cash, check out G Adventures!
 And since this is an adventure activity, do not forget to pick up travel insurance before you depart as well!

 For frequently asked questions about gorilla trekking in Uganda, check out the following.